 The School is a not-for-profit company under the jurisdiction of the ACNC.
 The Company comprises about 14 Members from whom the six Company Directors are elected.
 The Board of Directors is responsible for the proper operation of the School and the School’s strategic direction.
 They delegate the day-to-day management of the School to the Principal, whom they appoint.

-The School has a Business Manager, Principal, Deputy Principal and coordinators in the primary school and high school.
-In accordance with the Company Constitution there is an Education Committee comprising the Principal, Deputy Principal, Realm Coordinators and one – two other experienced teachers.
+The School has a Business Manager, Principal, Deputy Principal and Coordinators in the primary school and high school.
+In accordance with the Company Constitution there is an Education Committee comprising the Principal, Deputy Principal, Realm Coordinators and one or two other experienced teachers.
 This Committee is responsible for setting and implementing the education policy in the School.
 This is done in close collaboration with the teaching staff and generally consensus is reached on educational and administrative matters.

 Each class teacher is responsible for accepting new enrolments and liaising with parents on all matters pertaining to the students in their class.